First Trust Small Cap Core AlphaDEX Fund (NASDAQ:FYX) Shares Down 0%

-First Trust Small Cap Core AlphaDEX Fund (NASDAQ:FYX – Get Rating)’s stock price dropped 0% on Tuesday .
-The stock traded as low as $78.04 and last traded at $78.12.
-Approximately 26,605 shares traded hands during mid-day trading, a decline of 29% from the average daily volume of 37,522 shares.
+First Trust Small Cap Core AlphaDEX Fund (NASDAQ:FYX – Get Rating) shares were down 0% during mid-day trading on Tuesday .
+The company traded as low as $78.04 and last traded at $78.12.
+Approximately 26,605 shares traded hands during trading, a decline of 29% from the average daily volume of 37,522 shares.
 The stock had previously closed at $78.16.

 First Trust Small Cap Core AlphaDEX Fund Cuts Dividend

-The company also recently declared a quarterly dividend, which was paid on Friday, March 31st.
-Shareholders of record on Monday, March 27th were paid a $0.218 dividend.
-The ex-dividend date was Friday, March 24th.
-This represents a $0.87 annualized dividend and a dividend yield of 1.15%.
+The company also recently announced a quarterly dividend, which was paid on Friday, March 31st.
+Investors of record on Monday, March 27th were given a $0.218 dividend.
+The ex-dividend date of this dividend was Friday, March 24th.
+This represents a $0.87 dividend on an annualized basis and a yield of 1.14%.

 About First Trust Small Cap Core AlphaDEX Fund